PostgREST/postgrest/docs/how-tos/working-with-postgresql-data-types.rst

 Bytea
 -----

 To send raw binary to PostgREST you need a function with a single unnamed parameter of `bytea type <https://www.postgresql.org/docs/current/datatype-binary.html>`_.
-For example, let's create a table that will save some files and a function that inserts data to that table:

 .. code-block:: postgres